 We review all transactions and relationships in which the Company and any of our Directors, nominees for Director or executive officers, or any of their immediate family members, are participants, so as to determine whether any of these individuals have a direct or indirect material interest in any such transaction.
 We have developed and implemented processes and controls to obtain information from the Directors and executive officers about related person transactions, and for then determining, based on the facts and circumstances, whether a related person has a direct or indirect material interest in any such transaction.
-As required by SEC rules, transactions that are determined to be directly or indirectly material to a related person are disclosed in the Company's proxy statement.
+Transactions that are determined to be directly or indirectly material to a related person are disclosed as required.